Carbon-izer Presents Northwest Freeway (Outer Belt)

 Los Cucos was a Monterey House back in 1989 and became a Monterey's Tex-Mex Cafe soon after, finally transitioning to Monterey's Little Mexico in 1994.
 It closed in 2006 and became Los Cucos in 2007.

-Hartz Chicken Buffet / 17340 Northwest Freeway
+17340 Northwest Freeway

 Hartz was a Tinsley's Chicken 'n Rolls back in 1981 but closed sometime around the mid-1980s following the chain's dismantling and sale to Church's Chicken (which operated from 1985 to 2005).
 It became a restaurant known as Burger Depot in 2005 which closed less than two years later.
 It became Hartz Chicken Buffet sometime around 2008 (from 2005 to 2007 it was recently-closed independent shop Burger Depot).
+Sometime in 2024 (or very late 2023) Hartz closed.

 Shell / 17342 Northwest Freeway

-Super K Food Mart (with Valero branding) was here, having converted from a Diamond Shamrock with Stop N Go (it's unknown as to why the convenience store went independent as opposed to converting to a Corner Store, as almost all of the others did).
+Super K Food Mart (with Valero branding) was previously here, having converted from a Diamond Shamrock with Stop N Go (it's unknown as to why the convenience store went independent as opposed to converting to a Corner Store, as almost all of the others did).
 It did end up closing due to the freeway construction in 2018 but it rebuilt as a Shell with a new convenience store (Fuel Time) with a new fuel canopy between it and Hartz.

 The convenience store's lineage starts with a 7-Eleven in 1983 which was sold to Stop N Go in 1987.
 Presumably the gas station went from Citgo to Diamond Shamrock in the 1990s.
+There's also a strip center that continues back from Shell which I admit I have not covered before.

 Moonlight Inn & Suites / 17140 Northwest Fwy.